-- " As of the cut-off date, the simple average utilization rate of the credit lines was 97.3%. - " The evolution of the average drawn percentage in the pool can change significantly over time. - " None of the lines in the pool can be renewed automatically (i.e. according to Santander the underwriting criteria applied is as tight as for first-time origination).
-Nonetheless, once a line has matured, it will be removed from the pool even if renewed. - " All lines are unsecured.
+- " As of the cut-off date, the simple average utilization rate of the credit lines was 60.6%. - " The evolution of the average drawn percentage in the pool can change significantly over time. - " None of the lines in the pool can be renewed automatically (i.e. according to Santander the underwriting criteria applied is as tight as for first-time origination). - " All lines are unsecured.